 What is AWS Glue

-AWS Glue is a fully managed ETL service.
-You can now build simple and cost-effective solutions to clean and process the data flowing through your various systems using AWS Glue.
+AWS Glue is a fully managed ETL service that plays a crucial role in modern data architectures.
+You can build simple and cost-effective solutions to clean and process the data flowing through your various systems using AWS Glue.
 AWS Glue consists of a central metadata repository called AWS Data Catalog, where you can manage all the metadata of the tables.

 It has UI capabilities like visual pipeline editor, drag and drop to design and develop data pipelines and ETL code.
 AWS Glue is serverless – which means you don’t need to maintain separate computer clusters like EMR that add to your operational overhead.